 On the first Sunday after the coup, he was dropped outside the Parliament.
 Inside the gates, Speight's men scrutinised his communion set – the book, the wafers, the wine and water flask.

-Then, when the two services were over, Dean Cama returned to the cathedral, where the MP's wives and families were gathered, desperately seeking news of their loved ones.
+Then, when the two services were over, he returned to the cathedral, where the MP's wives and families were gathered, desperately seeking news of their loved ones.

-Dean Cama continued to run the gauntlet.
+Dean Cama continued to run the gauntlet this way.
 He returned to take communion to the hostage MPs, every Sunday and Wednesday, for the duration of the 56-day siege.

 He continued as Dean until December 2012.
 In 2013, at the request of by-now Bishop Winston, he served as priest in charge at a couple of Suva parishes, and then spent 18 months studying missiology at Carey Baptist College in Auckland.